Retailer Comet close to administration - source

-LONDON British electricals retailer Comet is set to enter into administration next week, the latest household name to fall by the wayside in the consumer downturn.
+LONDON Electricals retailer Comet is set to file a notice to appoint administrators, a person with knowledge of the situation said, becoming the latest household name to fall by the wayside in the consumer downturn.

-Directors of the struggling company, which employs 6,500 staff in 240 stores, filed a notice on Thursday to a British court, a spokesman confirmed on Thursday.
+Directors of the struggling company, which employs 6,500 staff in 240 stores, will file the notice as early as Thursday to a British court, lining up Deloitte as potential administrator, the source said.

-"Comet Group Limited can confirm that it has taken steps to seek the protection of the court with a view to the company entering into administration during week commencing Nov 5," the spokesman said.

-"In the meantime the board is urgently working with its advisers to seek a solution to secure a viable future for the company," he said.

 The notice to appoint administrators is a legal move providing companies with an initial five working days breathing space to discuss any possible survival plans with their nominated administrator.
 That can be extended to 10 working days but formal administration usually follows.